 During 2023 and 2022, the Company, its subsidiaries, its directors and managers have not been sanctioned by the CMF.
-The Company and its subsidiaries have also not received any sanctions from any other regulatory bodies or jurisdictions.
+In addition, the Company and its subsidiaries have also not received any sanctions from any other regulatory bodies or jurisdictions.

 Note 36 Events After the Reporting Period